LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Introduction

 \section{Introduction}

-In the realm of computer vision, Vision Transformers (ViTs)\cite{dosovitskiy2020image} have revolutionized the field with their ability to model long-range dependencies through self-attention mechanisms \cite{touvron2021training, liu2021swin, xie2021segformer, arnab2021vivit, peebles2023scalable}.
-Explanability methods designed for convolutional or feed-forward neural networks are not directly applicable to ViTs due to their architectural requirements, like GradCAM's~\cite{selvaraju2017grad} reliance on convolutional layers and Layer-wise Relevance Propagation's (LRP)~\cite{bach2015pixel} specific layer-wise propagation rules.
-While ViT-specific interpretability techniques exist, including adaptations of traditional methods~\cite{chefer2020transformer, selvaraju2017grad,chefer2021generic}, attention-based techniques~\cite{abnar2020quantifying, voita2019analyzing,chefer2020transformer,chefer2021generic}, and text-based explanations~\cite{hernandez2021natural,goh2021multimodal,abnar2020quantifying}, the interpretability especially of large-scale architectures remains a challenge.
+Vision Transformers (ViTs)\citep{dosovitskiy2020image} have significantly influcened the field of computer vision with their ability to model long-range dependencies through self-attention mechanisms.
+But explanability methods designed for convolutional or feed-forward neural networks are not directly applicable to ViTs due to their architectural requirements, like GradCAM's~\citep{selvaraju2017grad} reliance on convolutional layers and Layer-wise Relevance Propagation's (LRP)~\citep{bach2015pixel} specific layer-wise propagation rules.
+While ViT-specific explainability techniques exist, including adaptations of traditional methods~\citep{chefer2020transformer, selvaraju2017grad,chefer2021generic}, attention-based techniques~\citep{abnar2020quantifying, voita2019analyzing,chefer2020transformer,chefer2021generic}, and text-based explanations~\citep{hernandez2021natural,goh2021multimodal,abnar2020quantifying}, the explainability those architectures remains a challenge.